PANW Investors Have Opportunity to Lead Palo Alto Networks, Inc. Securities Fraud Lawsuit

-LOS ANGELES, April 2, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Palo Alto Networks, Inc. ("Palo Alto" or the "Company") (NASDAQ: PANW).
+BENSALEM, Pa., April 3, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Palo Alto Networks, Inc. ("Palo Alto" or the "Company") (NASDAQ: PANW).

 Class Period: August 18, 2023 – February 20, 2024